icosalogic/inverter_driver/README.md

 Each line has two 4000 entry arrays of uint16_t (unsigned 16-bit integers).
 The 180 degree phase difference between the two output lines is created by initializing line 1 index into the array with the value 0, and the line 2 index with 2000.
+We use interrupts at a given frequency to update the DAC value to the current value in the integer array.
+After updating the DAC, the interrupt handler increments the index into the array, and when it reaches the end, the index is set back to zero.
+See the frequency section below for how these interrupts are generated.

 The values in these integer arrays is computed as follows:
 1. By multiplying the raw sine value by a throttle value ranging from 1..2047